-Safety Symbols
+Regulatory Symbols

-Devices distributed and manufactured by ADInstruments that are designed for direct connection to humans are tested to standards IEC60601-1:1998 (including amendments 1 and 2) and IEC60601-1-2, and carry one or more of the safety symbols below.
-These symbols appear next to those inputs and output connectors (or 'applied parts') of the medical device that can be directly connected to human subjects.
+Devices manufactured by ADInstruments that are designed for direct connection to humans and animals are tested to IEC60601-1:1998 or IEC60601-1:2005 (including amendments 1 and 2) or EN61326-1:2006, and carry one or more of the safety symbols below.
+These symbols appear next to those inputs and output connectors that can be directly connected to human subjects.